JoryHogeveen/view-admin-as/readme.txt

 *	Enhancement: Better admin bar handling when set to hidden by user [#4](https://github.com/JoryHogeveen/view-admin-as/issues/4)
 	*	Also adds an option to hide/show our toolbar when no view is selected and the admin bar is not shown.
 *	Enhancement: Better handling for permission errors [#10](https://github.com/JoryHogeveen/view-admin-as/issues/10)
-*	Compatibility: Show our custom capabilities on role manage plugins like Members
+*	Compatibility: Show our custom capabilities on role manage plugins like "Members"
 *	Compatibility: PHP 5.2 (WP minimum)
 *	Fix: occasional issues with enabling the Role Defaults module
 *	Refactor whole backend into multiple classes for more flexibility in future development